wildtechgarden/server-alpine-linux-docs4web/src/recommended-tweaks-and-configs/add-tmux.md

 title: "Add tmux"
 tags: ["alpine","howtos","docs","linux","sysadmin-devops"]
 series: ["docs4web","alpine-linux-local-server"]
-description: "Tmux is a handy tool that gives the ability to have multiple (text) windows in a single terminal session, as well as persisting your session in case of disconnect."
+description: "Tmux is a handy tool that gives the ability to have multiple (text) windows in a single terminal session, and persists your session."
 summary: "Tmux is a handy tool that gives the ability to have multiple (text) windows in a single terminal session, as well as persisting your session in case of disconnect."
 ---